 For an elegant presentation, unmold it onto a serving plate—or keep it cozy by serving straight from the ramekin.

-Molten lava cakes are best enjoyed hot.
+Molten lava cakes are best enjoyed warm.
 If it cools completely, the molten center will firm up and lose its signature flowing, gooey effect when cut open.

 Whipped cream is a great alternative if you prefer something lighter, and it pairs beautifully with the rich, molten center.